 Learn more about the health impacts of mercury

-Mercury, sometimes called quicksilver, is a potent neurotoxin that is particularly dangerous to children.
-But it’s also a fascinating chemical element.
+Mercury is a potent neurotoxin that is particularly dangerous to children.

-Here is a scientific overview of this complex substance—along with information about why mercury emissions must be regulated.
+Here is an overview of this complex substance—along with information about why mercury pollution must be regulated.

 Mercury at a glance

 - Mercury is one of the most toxic poisons known to science.
 Ingesting even small amounts of it can cause a long list of serious health threats.

 - We’re mostly exposed to mercury through eating fish.
 The mercury we spew into the air falls back to the ground – into our rivers and lakes.
 It gets into our fish – and then we eat the fish.
 That’s why doctors warn pregnant women not to eat too much tuna.

 - Most of the mercury in our air comes from coal-burning power plants.